saitzaw/xsql/README.md

 - To improve Data Goverence
 - Use open source solution [highly depend on the Apache Software foundation]
 - To get high available (HA)
-- For medium size company, suggest cloud solution
+- For medium size company, I would suggest cloud solution
 - This repo is not for production

 ## Operation system